How to Reset Your TikTok Account

 You can remove your account from a smartphone or a tablet, and the same steps apply on Android and iOS devices.
 Here are the necessary steps.

-Hit the TikTok icon to access the app and make sure you’re logged in.
-Once on your account, tap the “Me” icon in the bottom right corner of the screen to preview your profile.
+- Tap the Me icon in the bottom right corner of the screen to pull up your profile.

 That out of the way, TikTok displays a tiny notification that the action has been successful and you’re back on the TikTok video feed.
 If you want to make sure the account is gone, tap on the “Me” icon and you’ll be greeted with a Sign Up button.